Political positions of Gennady Zyuganov: Commonwealth of Independent States

 During his 1996 presidential campaign, Zyuganov declared that he intended to pursue the voluntary reintegration of nations into a reestablished Commonwealth of Independent States.
 He declared his plans to pursue the initiation of negotiations to establish the organization.
 At the same time, Zyuganov postured that he considered Russia to be "part" of Europe.

 European Union

 In the 2010s, Zyuganov has blamed the United States for the inability of Russia to form a benevolent partnership with European nations.
 He has also accused the United States and the European Union of challenging Russia's right of sovereignty.

 Zyuganov has opposed the prospect of Ukraine joining the European Union.

 NATO

 During his 1996 presidential campaign, Zyuganov declared NATO expansion to be a dangerous proposition that conflicted with Russia's internal affairs.
 Zyuganov said that he would delay the implementation of START II if NATO expansion were to occur.

 During the 2011 legislative election, Zyuganov declared that he continued to view NATO as a threat to Russia.
-In 2012 presidential election, his foreign policy platform included and aim towards "restricting the influence of NATO".
+In the 2012 presidential election, his foreign policy platform included and aim towards "restricting the influence of NATO".

 Zyuganov has continued to characterize NATO as an aggressor.